Guardians of Ga'Hoole: The Outcast

-Nyroc casts off his old name and life, vowing to use his free will despite his father's scroom telling him otherwise.
-He is then found and brought to Mist, who teaches him to read, write, and tells him stories of Hoole and the wolves of the Beyond.
-He renames himself Coryn, a reversal of Nyroc.
-On his way to Hoole, he hears that a burrowing owl family has had their egg stolen by the Pure Ones and decides to return the egg.
-Disguising himself as his mother's scroom, he succeeds; in return they name the hatchling after him.
-Coryn determines with his firesight the hatchling is destined to be the new king and that he will be mentor them Leaving for Beyond the Beyond to prepare for this, he meets wolves.
-After one wolf hunt, he eats at the carcass with a grizzly bear and allows the wolves to join only if they send the deformed wolf Hamish to eat first.
-They become friends and Coryn learns from Hamish about the wolf order that guards the Ember of Hoole: only deformed wolves can do so, receiving a wish of new life after their life of service.
+Having freed himself from Kludd's haunting spirit, Nyroc casts off his old name and life.
+He is then found by two flying snakes, Slynella and Stingyll, and is brought to Mist, who teaches him to read, write, and tells him stories of Hoole and the wolves of the Beyond.
+He eventually renames himself Coryn, a reversal of Nyroc, and finally decides to travel to Beyond the Beyond.
+On his way there, he hears that a Burrowing Owl family has had their egg stolen by the Pure Ones, and decides to help.
+Disguising himself as his mother's scroom, he successfully rescues the egg and returns it to its family; in return, they name the hatchling after him, and the hatchling’s older sister Kalo befriends him.
+Coryn stays with their family for a few days, before continuing his journey.

+After arriving in Beyond the Beyond, Coryn spends some time observing the clans of dire wolves who live there.
+After one wolf hunt by the MacDuncan clan, he feeds on a moose carcass alongside a grizzly bear, and allows the wolves to join only if they allow the deformed "gnaw wolf" Hamish, the lowest-ranking member of their clan, to eat first.
+Coryn and Hamish become friends after this incident, and Coryn learns from Hamish about the Sacred Watch, a special order of wolves that guards the Beyond's volcanoes, where the Ember of Hoole is hidden.
+Only deformed wolves can do so, and are promised rebirth into a new life in exchange for their life of service.